Finding a Top Financial Advisor Firm in Rhode Island

 Corrigan Financial Investment Strategy

-Believing markets to be efficient, the practice focuses on portfolio design, allocating capital to asset classes that move independently of each other.
-It invests primarily in mutual funds, exchange-traded funds and separately managed accounts.
+Believing markets to be efficient, Corrigan Financial focuses on portfolio design, allocating capital to asset classes that move independently of each other.
+It invests primarily in mutual funds, exchange-traded funds (ETFs) and separately managed accounts (SMAs).

-This fee-only financial advisor firm is based in Providence and employs seven advisors, including one certified financial planner (CFP) and one chartered financial analyst (CFA).
-They oversee nearly $588.3 million in assets.
+StrategicPoint Investment Advisors is a wholly owned part of Focus Financial Partners, which is one of that largest financial services companies in the world.
+This financial advisor firm is based in Providence and employs one certified financial planner (CFP) and one chartered financial analyst (CFA).

-Non-high-net-worth clients outnumber high-net-worth clients more than two to one (529 to 210).
+Non-high-net-worth clients outnumber high-net-worth clients at about a two-to-one ratio.
 The firm also serves retirement plans under ERISA.
-It requires a minimum $250,000 to open a discretionary investment account, though they may consider smaller accounts.
+It requires a minimum of $250,000 to open an investment account.

 - Aggressive Growth

-While individuals make up the bulk of New England Investment Consultants’ (NEIC) client base, its pension advisory side of the business represents more than half the assets under its management.
-In total, this fee-based financial advisor firm located in Providence oversees more than $583.7 million in assets.
+While individuals make up the bulk of New England Investment Consultants’ (NEIC) client base, its pension advisory side of the business represents more than half of its assets under its management.
+High-net-worth individuals outnumber those below the high-net-worth threshold.
+The minimum required to open an advisory account here is $250,000.

 New England Investment Consultants Background

 Sergio DeCurtis founded NEIC in 2006.
-The firm’s president and sole owner, he is also an accredited investment fiduciary (AIF).
+He is the firm’s president, chief compliance officer (CCO) and sole owner, on top of being an accredited investment fiduciary (AIF).
 The firm offers investment management, financial planning and consulting and advisory services to retirement plans and plan participants.

 New England Investment Consultants Investment Strategy